entitybtw/pspfetch/README.md

 # Installation
 Drop the ONEluav4R1 folder into /PSP/GAME/.

-# We currently need help with:
-1. Changing the pspfetch font to a console-style font.
-2. Changing the color of the ASCII art.
+# Thanks to:
+@seandear for helping with the font

 # Features:
-1. Fast change of system info colors.
+1. Fast colors change.
 2. Fast change of ASCII art.
 3. Reboot script by pressing CIRCLE.
 4. Toggle USB connection by pressing SQUARE.